open-telemetry/opentelemetry-ebpf-profiler/design-docs/00000-memory-profiling/README.md

 The profiler is not prescriptive about how the USDTs end up in a target process.
 We anticipate three delivery models, all sharing a common core sampling library:

 1. **Compile-time allocator wrapping.** A language-specific shim wraps the allocator at compile time (e.g. a Rust `GlobalAlloc` implementation).
 This is the simplest model and works well when compile time instrumentation is available, and all allocations pass through the single allocator.
 This breaks down when a statically linked application depends on runtime libraries which cannot be intercepted in this fashion.
 2. **Existing allocator observability hooks.** Allocators like jemalloc and tcmalloc expose sampling hooks.
 A thin adapter registers with these at startup and emits USDTs from the callback.
 This can also be delivered via `LD_PRELOAD`, where a user preloads e.g. `LD_PRELOAD=jemalloc_with_hooks.so`.
+Only works for dynamically linked allocators.
-3. **GOT table rewriting.** For already-running processes, a shared library is injected and rewrites allocator symbols in the GOT.
-Most flexible, but only works for dynamically linked allocators.
+3. **GOT table rewriting.** Whenever `LD_PRELOAD` is not an option, or when simpler packaging is desired (e.g. bundling into an OTel SDK), a shared library is injected and rewrites allocator symbols in the GOT.
+Most flexible delivery model, but only works for dynamically linked allocators.

 For live heap profiling, the free side must recognise which pointers were previously sampled.
 When using allocator hooks (model 2), this comes from the allocator's built-in book-keeping.
 When wrapping externally (models 1 and 3), the reference implementation uses hardware pointer tagging (ARM64 TBI) or a per-allocation magic prefix (x86-64) to flag sampled pointers for near-zero-cost detection on every free.
 See the [reference implementation's tagging documentation](https://github.com/DataDog/libdatadog/blob/main/libdd-profiling-heap-sampler/docs/tagging.md) for details.
 This tagging is entirely internal to the in-process sampler: the profiler only ever sees the plain `ptr` argument on the `free` USDT and is unaware of how (or whether) a sampled pointer was flagged.